worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 print(get_title("https://news.ycombinator.com/rss"))
 ```

-Instead of rewriting our `start.sh` script to run this Python file, we can just run `python lib/scraper.py` in our repl's Shell tab, as shown below.
+Instead of rewriting our `start.sh` script to run this Python file, we can just run `python lib/scraper.py` in our repl's shell tab, as shown below.
 If it's working correctly, we should see "Hacker News" as the script's output.

 <img src="/images/tutorials/31-news-digest-app/script-test.png"
   alt="Scrapper cript test"